Skip to main content

 Testosterone Optimization for Men

-For middle-aged to older men experiencing symptoms of low testosterone, such as reduced energy, diminished libido, or changes in body composition, (TRT) is a common intervention.
+For middle-aged to older men experiencing symptoms of low testosterone, such as reduced energy, diminished libido, or changes in body composition, testosterone replacement therapy (TRT) is a common intervention.
 While TRT can significantly alleviate symptoms, it often leads to suppression of the body’s natural testosterone production and can impact fertility.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 To mitigate the suppressive effects and support recovery, additional agents are frequently integrated.

 • Gonadorelin ∞ This peptide, a synthetic form of gonadotropin-releasing hormone (GnRH), is administered typically twice weekly via subcutaneous injections.
 Gonadorelin functions within the HPG axis, stimulating the anterior pituitary to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This action helps maintain natural testosterone production and preserves testicular volume and sperm count, which are often compromised during TRT.
 Pulsatile administration of Gonadorelin mimics the body’s natural GnRH secretion, promoting rhythmic release of pituitary gonadotropins.